i-to-to-to-mi/freemarket_sample_60a/README.md

 - has_one :category
 - has_one :brand
 - has_many :comments
-- has_many: likes
+- has_many: likes,dependent: :destroy
-- has_many :images
+- has_many :images,dependent: :destroy

 ## imagesテーブル
 |Column|Type|Options|